midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 ### Shielded Payment address

-It is a concatenation of coin public key (32 bytes) and ledger-serialized encryption public key (up to 36 bytes).
+It is a concatenation of coin public key (32 bytes - SHA-256 hash of the coin secret key) and ledger-untagged-serialized encryption public key (a point on the JubJub elliptic curve) encoded into 32 bytes as defined $repr_\mathbb{J}$ in [Zcash specification 5.4.9.3 - JubJub](https://zips.z.cash/protocol/protocol.pdf#jubjub), but extra canonicity checks are applied when reading a point (see [ZIP-0216](https://zips.z.cash/zip-0216)).

 NOTE: in current form and usage this address structure is prone to malleability, where attacker replaces coin or encryption public key in the address.
 It seems that Zcash was prone to this kind of malleability too in Sprout, and it was acceptable there because of assumption of addresses being securely transmitted.
 Implementation of diversified addresses seems to have addressed this malleability by design.